dantleech/blog/source/_posts/2022-01-30-song-testing.md

 3. I did have some crashes while developing the song, so might try and repurpose an old laptop with a dedicated O/S for music production, rather than use my work laptop which has god-knows-what running in the background.
+4. The drums were sequenced manually which was tedious, it would be easier to use a MIDI keyboard to record them.